-With a history that reaches back to 1926, The Community Theatre of Cedar Rapids, Inc. D/B/A Theatre Cedar Rapids (the Theatre) was incorporated in the state of Iowa as a nonprofit community theatre.
-Committed to its mission "together we make the magic of live theatre", participants volunteer as performers, set builders and tech crew, costume and prop builders, ushers and box office workers, and aided by professional staff, they offer Eastern Iowa eight main stage productions in addition to 3 studio productions and a Festival of new scripts.
+With a history that reaches back to 1925, The Community Theatre of Cedar Rapids, Inc. D/B/A Theatre Cedar Rapids (the Theatre) was incorporated in the state of Iowa as a nonprofit community theatre.
+Committed to its mission "together we make the magic of live theatre", participants volunteer as performers, set builders and tech crew, costume and prop builders, ushers and box office workers, and aided by professional staff, they offer Eastern Iowa six musicals, four plays, a collaborative concert event, a collaborative play for young audiences, and a new play festival.
 The Education program offers theatre classes, camps, career events, outreach programs, and educational performances.
 The theatre facility is also made available for community meetings, forums, lunch and dinner events, community tours, fundraisers, concerts, and school productions.